Renter Insurance Guide

 First, figure out how much your stuff is worth.
 If you’re like most people, $20,000 should be enough to replace all the belongings in a typical 1-bedroom apartment.

-Then, pick your insurance carrier.
-Start with your auto insurance provider, if you have one, because there may be discounts available for bundling multiple policies together.
+Then, pick your carrier.
+Start with your auto policy provider, if you have one, because there may be discounts available for bundling multiple options together.
 The three largest companies based on market share, according to the National Association of Insurance Commissioners, are State Farm, AllState,and Liberty Mutual.

 Frequently Asked Questions